BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * `serde` - enables serlialisation on some data types
 * `ron` - enables reading `CostField` from files.
 NB: fixed-size arrays in `.ron` are written as tuples
 * `csv` - enables creating all of the `CostFields` by reading from a directory of csv files.
 Note that csv filenames need to follow the sector ID convention of `column_row`, the underscore is important, and the path of the directory should be fully qualified and the files themselves should not contain any headers

+# Performance

+Benchmarks are split into two categories:

+* Data initialisation - measures setting up CostFields, generating portals and the graph
+* Algorithm use - measures generating a set of FlowFields

 # LICENSE